 - NCP Car Parks

-If you are disabled, or travelling with someone who is, then do contact the Club Facilities department on 020 7616 8653 or at Clubfacilities@mcc.org.uk.
-They will be able to sort out drop off and pick up arrangements for you.
+If you are disabled, or travelling with someone who is, then please contact the Club Facilities department on 020 7616 8653 or at Clubfacilities@mcc.org.uk.
+They will be able to arrange drop off and pick up arrangements for you.

 Lord's is the only international cricket venue in the world where spectators can bring alcohol into the ground.